DISCLOSURE

 "Molly Fry?"

-"Cousin," Bobby said easily.
+"Niece," Bobby said easily.

 "Mostly teen boys, I assume, from the atrocious handwriting: Rafael Sanchez, Hector Sanchez, Felipe Sanchez, Buzzy Hershwitz, Carmelita Espinoza, etc. And one separate letter from 'Mr. Carlos Serrano' and 'Ms. Luciana Serrano,' ages twelve and ten respectively–" Now Loughran was having to suppress laughter.
 "There are more, but I'd like to get home to Litchfield sometime today.
 How did this even happen?"